Private Keys

-Stacks applications can work with two different account types: web wallets (like Hiro Wallet or Xverse) that users control, or local accounts you manage the private keys directly.
+Stacks applications can work with either web wallets (such as Leather Wallet or Xverse) that users control, or local accounts you manage the private keys directly.

 Most users interact with Stacks apps through web wallets, where the wallet handles all private key management and transaction signing.